tdegeus/mate-cluster/pages/tips.rst

 .. note::

-  To delete a job, a batch of jobs, or all the user's jobs using the ``qdelall``-command.
+  To delete a job, a batch of jobs, or all the user's jobs, the ``qdelall``-command is available.
+This script can also remove the temporary directory on the compute-node.
 See: :ref:`monitoring`, and ``qdelall --help``.

 What happens if a node runs out of memory?
 ------------------------------------------

 The node will use the hard-disk as additional memory (`swap`).
 This is such a slow process that it effectively kills the node.
 A manual reset by the system administrator is needed.
+All jobs on the node (also those of other users) are killed in the process.

 What happens if a node runs out of disk space?
 ----------------------------------------------